 What happens if I overdose (Durezol)?

-What should I avoid after I receive difluprednate ophthalmic (Durezol)?
+What should I avoid while using difluprednate ophthalmic (Durezol)?

 Do not wear any contact lens that has not been approved by your doctor.

-Do not use any other eye medications unless your doctor has prescribed them.
+Do not use other eye medications during treatment with difluprednate ophthalmic unless your doctor tells you to.

 What other drugs will affect difluprednate ophthalmic (Durezol)?

-It is not likely that other drugs you take orally or inject will have an effect on difluprednate ophthalmic used in the eyes.
+It is not likely that other drugs you take orally or inject will have an effect on difluprednate used in the eyes.
 But many drugs can interact with each other.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+Tell your doctor about all medicines you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?